 *You can also use a kabocha squash, but they tend not to get as large.

-Before moving on to the beef, add the onion, garlic, and ginger to a food processor with a tablespoon or two of olive oil and purée.
+First, let’s make the beef stew, Before moving on to the beef, add the onion, garlic, and ginger to a food processor with a tablespoon or two of olive oil and purée.

-While the pumpkin roasts, place a pressure cooker over medium-high heart.
+Place a pressure cooker over medium-high heart.
 While it warms, salt and pepper the beef cubes generously.
 Once the pressure cooker is warm add a tablespoon or two of olive oil and add the beef cubes.
 Brown the pieces completely, which should take 3-5 minutes.
 Brown the beef in batches.
 You will probably need two or three batches to brown all of the beef.

 Once 30 minutes have passed, turn off the heat, and release the pressure.
 Once the lid lock releases, remove the lid, and remove the thyme sprigs and bay leaf from the stew.

 Turn the heat back on to medium-low and add the carrots.
 Stir.
 Allow to cook for 5 minutes, or until soft.
 Add the Herbes de Provence and the tomato paste, and stir to incorporate.
 Add the peas, stir, and allow to cook for 3 minutes more.
 Finally, in a small bowl, add the cornstarch and the two tablespoons of water.
 Stir or whisk well until the cornstarch and water create a paste and are fully blended.
 Add the cornstarch slurry to the stew and stir to incorporate.
 Allow the stew to cook 5 minutes more to thicken.
 Salt and pepper to taste, if necessary, and the stew is ready.
+Remove the stew from the heat.

-Back to the pumpkin.
-When the pumpkin is finished, carefully remove it from the oven and allow it to cool for 5-10 minutes.
+At this point, carefully remove the pumpkin from the oven and allow it to cool for 5-10 minutes.
 Once it is cooled enough to handle, CAREFULLY remove it from the tray it roasted on and place it on the serving tray.
-CAREFULLY remove the lid and spoon the beef stew into the pumpkin.
-If there is any juice inside the pumpkin from roasting, you can leave it.
-Gently stir it into the beef stew as you add the stew to the pumpkin.
-Once the stew is added to the inside of the pumpkin, top it with some basil to garnish, and you are done!
+Remove the pumpkin lid and lean it against the pumpkin decoratively.
+Top the stew with some basil to garnish, and you are done!

 To serve, place a portion of the stew in a bowl and scrape some of the squash from the inside of the pumpkin (or the lid) as you serve the beef stew.
 Stir the squash with the beef stew and enjoy!